KTH-Cyber-Security-Lab/NSE-lab-documentation/docs/pages/guides/hardware/uart_background.md

 ## TTL serial
 The term "TTL serial" has to do with [voltage levels](https://en.wikipedia.org/wiki/Logic_level#TTL) and [Transistor-Transistor Logic](https://en.wikipedia.org/wiki/Transistor%E2%80%93transistor_logic).
 The idea is that transistor-level logic gates can be said to communicate by raising and lowering the voltage level of a wire.
 Typically there will be a "logic high" voltage level (for example 3.3V) and a "logic low" voltage level (for example 0V).
 Some protocols may use more than two voltage levels.
+Negative voltage levels are also possible.

-In the this way information can also be sent one bit at a time across a wire between two devices, as long as both ends agree on the timing and interpretation of the signal.
+In this way information can also be sent one bit at a time across a wire between two devices, as long as both ends agree on the timing and interpretation of the signal.
 In a sense all digital communication protocols are "TTL" on some level.

 A "pull-up resistor" or "pull-down resistor" is used to set the default voltage level (the voltage when nothing is being sent).
 If the default is not set then the voltage level can "float" between the levels due to electromagnetic interference.
 A component is said to "drive" a wire if it keeps it from floating.
 In bus interfaces (like RS-485 and SPI), floating is often necessary to make sure at most one component drives a wire at any time.
+Driving a wire is like jamming it -- you prevent others from sending.

 ## GPIO
 [General Purpose Input/Output](https://en.wikipedia.org/wiki/GPIO) (GPIO) is just a pin with no pre-defined meaning that you can use however you want.
 It can be used as part of implementing interfaces on this page assuming you can read/write to it fast enough.
-In some cases additional wiring and components may be necessary (for example a pull-up resistor) but may require additional wiring if you need to adjust the voltage).
+In some cases additional wiring and components may be necessary (for example a pull-up resistor or a voltage regulator).
 You may have seen these on Raspberry Pi and Arduino.

 See also:
 * [Raspberry Pi pinout](https://pinout.xyz/)